microsoft/fluentui/rfcs/convergence/deprecate-keyboard-key-package.md

 ### Remove dual v8/v9 dependency on `@fluentui/keyboard-key`

-Since there are v9 components now being used in HVCs and products, this might be difficult since this will almost certainly result in a breaking change in terms of dependencies.
+Since there are v9 components now being used in HVCs and products, this might be difficult since this could result in a breaking change in terms of dependencies.

 #### Option 1: Keep using keyboard-key